 We support land and offshore operations for the major oil and gas producing regions around the world through our network of locations.
-Our key markets, beyond North America, include South America, Europe, the Middle East, Asia Pacific, Central Asia and West and North Africa.
-Products sold through our locations support greenfield expansion upstream capital projects, midstream infrastructure and transmission and MRO consumables used in day-to-day production.
-We provide downstream energy and industrial products for petroleum refining, chemical processing, LNG, power generation utilities and customer on-site locations.
+Our key markets include the U.S., Canada, UK, Norway, Australia, the Netherlands, Singapore and the Middle East area with the ability to provide products through an export model to operators with operations in Southeast Asia and West Africa.
+Products sold through our locations support brownfield and greenfield expansion upstream capital projects, midstream infrastructure and transmission and MRO consumables used in day-to-day production.
+We provide downstream energy and industrial products for petroleum refining, chemical processing, LNG terminals, power generation, gas utilities serviced by a combination of customer on-site locations and off-site service locations in combination with our digital offerings.

-Our supplier network consists of thousands of vendors in approximately 40 countries.
-From our operations in approximately 20 countries, we sell to customers operating in approximately 80 countries.
-The supplies and equipment stocked by each of our branches are customized to meet varied and changing local customer demands.
-The breadth and scale of our offering enhances our value proposition to our customers, suppliers and shareholders.
+Our supplier network consists of thousands of vendors in approximately 30 countries.
+From our operations, we sell to customers operating in approximately 80 countries.
+The supplies and equipment stocked by each of our locations are customized to meet varied and changing local customer demands.
+The breadth, scale and availability of our product offering enhances our value proposition to our customers, suppliers and shareholders.